QUICK ANSWER

 First-year reality in Homestead

-New agents often ask whether they can start with first-time buyers, investors, or bilingual sphere work.
+New agents often ask whether they can start with first-time buyers, investors, military, or bilingual sphere work.
 The honest answer is: sometimes, but only with a realistic system.

 Reality What to expect